 - Allegations concerning all, other than the DSL, are to be reported straight away to the DSL (or in their absence, the Deputy DSL).
 The DSL will immediately contact the LADO to discuss the allegation.
-The individual against whom the allegation is made, is not to be informed. - Where an allegation is made against a supply teacher, the DSL will immediately contact both the agency concerned and the LADO. - Allegations concerning the DSL are to be reported straight away to Mr. M Adshead, the Chair of the Advisory Board, who will immediately contact the LADO to discuss the allegation. - Allegations concerning a member of the Advisory Board are to be reported straight away to Mr. M Adshead, the Chair of the Advisory Board who will immediately contact the LADO and act on the advice provided.
+The individual against whom the allegation is made, is not to be informed. - Where an allegation is made against agency supply staff, the DSL will immediately contact both the agency concerned and the LADO.
+Unless instructed otherwise by the LADO, the DSL will manage any allegation against agency supply staff and keep the agency informed. - Allegations concerning the DSL are to be reported straight away to Mr. M Adshead, the Chair of the Advisory Board, who will immediately contact the LADO to discuss the allegation. - Allegations concerning a member of the Advisory Board are to be reported straight away to Mr. M Adshead, the Chair of the Advisory Board who will immediately contact the LADO and act on the advice provided.
 The individual, against whom the allegation is made, is not to be informed. - Allegations against an adult who is no longer employed by the school, or historical allegations, will be referred to the police.